Accelerated Master's Programs in Engineering

 50% Rule: Students admitted in the AM program should make sure 50% or more of their enrolled course units (CUs) in a term satisfy requirements for the undergraduate degree.
 At no time should a student be taking more than four graduate level CUs (5000+ level) in a single term.

-- Example C: A total of 5 CUs in one semester made up of 1 CU that fulfills UG requirements only, 3 CUs that fulfill Grad requirements only, and 1 CU that is double counted between UG and Grad, This does NOT follow the 50% Rule because 3 out of the 5 course units (i.e., more than half) fulfill graduate requirements only.
+• Example C: For 5 CUs, if 1 CU is used for UG requirements only, 3 CUs are for Grad requirements only, and 1 CU is double counted between UG and Grad, this does NOT follow the 50% Rule.

 Students may apply a maximum of three course units (CUs) that were taken prior to matriculation in the AM degree towards the master’s degree.

-- Cross-listed courses taken at the 4000 level prior to matriculation into the AM may be used for the graduate degree if the course content is identical to the 5000+ level course and is cross-listed in the term it was taken.
-Note: Students from outside of Engineering should check with their home school on this policy, specifically as to whether the home school allows any courses to be taken prior to acceptance and matriculation into the AM.
+• Cross-listed courses taken at the 4000 level prior to matriculation into the AM may be used for the graduate degree if the course content is identical to the 5000+ level course and is cross-listed in the term it was taken.

 After a student matriculates into the AM, they must only take classes at the 5000 level and above towards the master’s degree.
 No exceptions.